meows/racket/docs/complex.md

 ### Division by 0

-The domain limitation on `ℚ(a, b)` where `b ≠ 0` is implied by the below two
+The domain limitation on `ℚ(a, b)` where `b ≠ 0` is implied by the two statements below:
-identities:

   * `c * 0 == 0`
   * `ℚ(a, b) * ℚ(b, 1) == ℚ(ab, b)`

 Since multiplying by `0` destroys information, we'll never get back `a` even though we know that `ℚ(ab, b) == ℚ(a, 1)` because `ab == ba`.
-Thus we know that no integer solution can be consistent with the two identities listed above.
+Thus we know that no integer solution can be simultaneously consistent with both of the two statements listed above.

 ## Exponentiation